simonw/datasette-tiddlywiki/README.md

 Run [TiddlyWiki](https://tiddlywiki.com/) in Datasette and save Tiddlers to a SQLite database

+Read more about this project [on my blog](https://simonwillison.net/2021/Dec/24/datasette-tiddlywiki/).

 ## Installation

 Install this plugin in the same environment as Datasette.